 Cross-selling e.g. iTunes is free to use, but you’ll need to pay for iCloud for more music storage

-Now when we look at free trials, well, they do exactly what they say on the tin.
-You have a certain time to try out all the features a tool offers and see how it fits you.
+With free trials, you have a certain time to try out all the basic features a tool offers and see how it fits you.
 As opposed to freemium models, a free trial is like an all-you-can-eat SaaS buffet.
 You get to try everything on the table in a set time period—then you decide if you want to stay around for good.
 And there are three ways in which you can go about doing this.

 Let users opt-in to your product.
 Anyone can sign up for your product and start their free trial, you’ll see calls to action like, “Start your 14-day free trial today – no credit card needed!”.
 There’s a low barrier to entry and high rewards for users.
 If they’re happy and find value in your product—they can sign-up at the end of the set time period to a pricing plan that suits their need, or get out…